trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 The Trigger Method defined in the [IBApi.Order](https://www.interactivebrokers.com/campus/ibkr-api-page/trader-workstation-api/#order-object) class specifies how simulated stop, stop-limit, and trailling stops, and conditional orders are triggered.
 Valid values are:

-- 0 – The default method for instrument
+- 0 Ã¢â‚¬â€œ The default method for instrument
-- 1 – “Double bid/ask” function, where stop orders are triggered based on two consecutive bid or ask prices.
+- 1 Ã¢â‚¬â€œ Ã¢â‚¬Å“Double bid/askÃ¢â‚¬Â function, where stop orders are triggered based on two consecutive bid or ask prices.
-- 2 – “Last” function, where stop orders are triggered based on the last price
+- 2 Ã¢â‚¬â€œ Ã¢â‚¬Å“LastÃ¢â‚¬Â function, where stop orders are triggered based on the last price
-- 3 – “Double last” function
+- 3 Ã¢â‚¬â€œ Ã¢â‚¬Å“Double lastÃ¢â‚¬Â function
-- 4 – Bid/ask function
+- 4 Ã¢â‚¬â€œ Bid/ask function
-- 7 – Last or bid/ask function
+- 7 Ã¢â‚¬â€œ Last or bid/ask function
-- 8 – Mid-point function
+- 8 Ã¢â‚¬â€œ Mid-point function

 Below is a table which indicates whether a given secType is compatible with  bid/ask-driven or last-driven trigger methods (method 7 only used in  iBot alerts)